 Generally, the Company's customers have the right to return any unopened product during the eighteen (18) month period beginning six (6) months prior to the labeled expiration date and ending twelve (12) months after the labeled expiration date.
 Since the Company did not have a history of OLINVYK returns when the product was launched, the Company estimated returns based on industry data for comparable products in the market.
-As the Company sells OLINVYK and establishes historical sales over a longer period of time, the Company places more reliance on historical purchasing, demand, return patterns of its customers and the amount of OLINVYK held by wholesalers, when evaluating reserves for product returns.
+The Company does not currently rely on industry data in its analysis of returns reserve.
+As the Company sold OLINVYK and established historical sales over a longer period of time, the Company placed more reliance on historical purchasing, demand from hospitals and ambulatory surgical centers, return patterns of its customers and the amount of OLINVYK held by wholesalers, when evaluating reserves for product returns.
 OLINVYK has a forty-eight (48) month shelf life.